nathan-gilbert/utah-legislature-tracker/README.md

 * Create background data collection service
 * Create api for background service
 * Create ui for displaying data
+* Connect to opensecrets and other data APIs

 ## Path to 2.0